Dre Campbell Farm

 Bulb vegetables are sometimes grouped alongside root vegetables since they both grow underground.

 To store garlic and onions, dry them for a few days.
-Next, place them in baskets and store them in a cool, dry place.
+Next, store them in baskets in a cool, dry place.

 Storing Leafy Greens